*Not being offered at this time at MHRC*

 This program provides training and competitive development for boarder-cross events in a team-based environment.
 Boarders will work on fundamental and technical skills to develop well-rounded riding skills.
 The focus is on learning to ride with power, control and coordination to maximize speed and balance in terrain based environments.

 Snowboard racing is the way to take riding to the next level.
-Referred to as LEARN TO RACE, this program introduces snowboarders to the racing disciplines and develops turning and air skills with speed.
+This program introduces snowboarders to racing disciplines and develops turning and air skills with speed.

 Prerequisite for Participation:

-To participate in the Snowboard Development Team racing program all new racers must complete a successful skills evaluation prior to program star.
+To participate in the SBX Development Team racing program all new racers must complete a successful skills evaluation prior to program star.

 Participants must have a Terrain Park Pass and be comfortable riding on black terrain.
 Please note, this is not a learn to snowboard program.